SirWaffle/cpp-near-dedupe/README.md

 dedupes arrow datasets ( IPC .arrow db's at the moment) using minhash / jaccard similarity scores.
 Uses multiple threads to speed things up

 # warning
-this project was thrown together in a few days, so more improvements will come
+this project was thrown together in a few days and feuled by large amounts of coffee, so things are getting cleaned / fixed / improved, and there are likely bugs and other oddities in the code

 # todo
 - better readme